Aaaaaalice2206/CommLab/little-red/README.md

 ### CSS Design Decisions

 CSS plays a major role in establishing visual hierarchy and emotional tone.
-Absolute positioning is used extensively to align interface elements precisely within the phone image, reinforcing the illusion of a real mobile screen.
-Spacing and alignment are tightly controlled to match familiar mobile UI patterns, which helps users immediately recognize how to interact.
+Absolute positioning is used extensively to align interface elements within the phone image, which reinforces the illusion of a real mobile screen.
+Spacing and alignment are controlled to match familiar mobile UI patterns, which helps users immediately recognize how to interact.

 Key CSS decisions include:
 - Visual hierarchy through font size, color contrast, and positioning such as large centered time display on the lock screen, chat bubbles aligned left or right in Messages.
-- Hidden and revealed states implemented using a `.hidden` class with `display: none`, allowing JavaScript to control narrative progression.
+- Hidden and revealed states made using a `.hidden` class with `display: none`, which allows JavaScript to control narrative progression by removing the hidden elements.
-- Animation and transitions, such as the `phoneShake` keyframe animation, blinking alerts, and opacity transitions in the Notes page, which introduce instability as the story darkens.
+- Animation and transitions, such as the `phoneShake` keyframe animation, blinking alerts, and opacity transitions in the Notes page, which increases instability as the story darkens.
-- Background images assigned at the body level to create environmental context while keeping the phone interface visually consistent across pages.
+- Background images assigned at the body level to create environmental context and the progress of the story while keeping the phone interface visually consistent across pages.

 Overall, the CSS helps establish and mimic the real phone interface and supports a gradual shift from clarity and stability to disruption and loss of control.